 It is incredibly important to introduce kids to mindfulness.
 Our culture is so anti-mindful that they are being swept away by a current of anxiety that leads to a lot of unhappiness.
 The most important steps for parents is to learn it themselves.
 Parents can’t give their children what they don’t have themselves.
 Kids learn most from watching their parents, and being in relationship with them.
 From infancy, children learn emotion regulation from their parents.
 The gaze of mother to infant actually helps a newborn baby calm down, which is the first experience of emotion regulation and “mindfulness”.
 There is fascinating brain science behind this, and it is essential to healthy neurodevelopment.
 Practically speaking, there are many other things that parents can do, and I am developing another course on mindful parenting.
 Teaching kids to breathe in order to calm down is a simple first step process.
 Mostly we all really need to slow down.

-And having just hosted children who have trouble managing their emotions in an age appropriate way, it seems like common sense to learn as much about a method that can make a future hosting more enjoyable for everyone, while also giving these children a valuable lifelong skill.
+After hosting orphan children who had trouble managing their emotions in an age appropriate way, it seems like common sense to learn as much about a method that can make a future hosting more enjoyable for everyone, while also giving these children a valuable lifelong skill.

 So those are my thoughts!
 I encourage you to learn how mindfulness differs from meditation (and thus, is totally cool for Catholics) if you still have questions. and I know Dr. Bottaro is also very responsive to messages.
 You can also find him at the CatholicPsych Institute on Facebook.
 Maybe this is the year a Catholic Mindfulness Course could help you?